Wayne Connolly: Film and television

 In addition to his work in the music recording industry, Connolly has produced work for film and television.
 His credits include Friday On My Mind, The Kettering Incident, Love Child, The Black Balloon, Newcastle, Little Fish, Monkey Puzzle, Mullet, Willful and Dirty Deeds.
 The track, "When We Get There", produced for The Black Balloon, won best song at the 2008 AGSC/APRA awards.

-Studio
+Studios

 From 2007 to 2015, Connolly worked largely from his own studio within the Albert Music premises in Sydney where he housed his restored Neve 8026 desk.